The LeadersIn Maritime Law

 Workers who qualify under the LHWCA are entitled to the following benefits:

-• Medical Expenses – Under the LHWCA, workers are entitled to compensation for required medical treatment resulting from an employment-related injury.
-This includes the cost of needed surgeries, rehabilitation costs, prescriptions medicines, etc. In some cases, workers can also be reimbursed for other expenses related to medical treatment such as travel costs to and from treatment facilities.
+• Medical Expenses: Under the LHWCA, workers are entitled to compensation for required medical treatment resulting from an employment-related injury.
+This includes the cost of needed surgeries, rehabilitation, medicine, and more.
+In some cases, workers may be reimbursed for travel costs to and from treatment facilities.

-• Lost Wages – The LHWCA entitles the worker to compensation for a portion of the wages injured workers were unable to earn while injured.
+• Lost Wages: The LHWCA entitles a worker to benefits for a portion of the wages they were unable to earn while injured.
 Additionally, some injuries are so severe that workers are unable to return to work or only able to return in a reduced capacity.
-Future wages that would have been earned if not for the injury are covered under the LHWCA as well.
+Wages that would have been earned if not for the injury are covered under the LHWCA as well.

-• Death Benefits – The LHCWA provides death benefits to spouses and surviving children of workers who were killed on the job.
-The amount will vary in each case, but it is based on the deceased worker's weekly wages.
+• Death Benefits: The LHCWA provides death benefits to spouses and surviving children of covered workers who were killed on the job.
+The amount of such benefits will vary in each case, but it is based on the deceased worker's weekly wages.
 Death benefits can also include up to $3,000 for funeral expenses.

 In cases when the offshore injury or illness results in death, the Office of Worker Compensation Plans—the division of the Department of Labor that administers the Longshore Act—provides death or survivor benefits.
 Under the LHWCA, a widow and any surviving children of a deceased longshoreman who dies from a work-related incident are entitled to a portion of the deceased worker's average weekly wage following death.